AlonzoNalpon/Goop/GoopEngine/lib/gpm/documentation/GPM_READ_ME.txt

 /******** GOOP MATH LIBRARY (GPM) ********/

-U can check out VectorUtils.html, MatrixUtils.html shortcuts in Goop\GoopEngine\lib\gpm\documentation folder to view the current list of functions and Vec2Struct.html, MatrixStruct.html to see the struct layout for Vecs and Mats
+U can check out VectorUtils.html, MatrixUtils.html shortcuts in this folder to view the current list of functions and Vec2Struct.html, Mat3Struct.html to see the struct layout for Vecs and Mats

 BASIC USAGE
 -----------------------------